streamlinevideo/streamline/README.md

 ![instance type](https://s3-us-west-1.amazonaws.com/streamlinevideo/instancetype.png)

 Now hit on the upper right "6.
 Configure Security Group" From here you can enable port 80 to the world, this is the port from which our CDN will be pulling our HTTP streams.
-Hit “Add Rule” then make a make the type "HTTP" to port open on 80 from the source of “Anywhere.”
+Hit “Add Rule” then make the type "HTTP" to port open on 80 from the source of “Anywhere.”
 Then hit "Review and Launch" on the lower right hand corner.

 ![network acls](https://s3-us-west-1.amazonaws.com/streamlinevideo/acls.png)